 Do Alpha-H cleansers contain SLS?

 At Alpha-H, we firmly believe that bubbles belong in champagne, not your cleanser.
-As such, each and every one of our cleansers are non-foaming; they are free of SLS and harsh surfactants, and have been carefully and lovingly crafted to keep your skin’s pH perfected.
+As such, each and every one of our cleansers are free of SLS and harsh surfactants, and have been carefully and lovingly crafted to keep your skin’s pH perfected.